Skip to content

 What do you mean by "disclosed properties"?

-Disclosed properties are what a REIT says it owns in SEC filings—10-Ks, 10-Qs, 8-Ks, and exhibits.
-We extract and structure this information, but we don't claim it's complete or represents ground truth.
+Disclosed properties are what a REIT says it owns in SEC filings: 10-Ks, 10-Qs, 8-Ks, and exhibits.
+We extract and structure this information, but we don't claim it is complete or represents the full physical-property record.

 What transitions will I receive?

-You'll receive portfolio changes such as PROPERTY_ADDED, PROPERTY_REMOVED, PROPERTY_ATTRIBUTE_CHANGED, and PORTFOLIO_RECLASSIFIED (exact set depends on your configuration).
+You can receive portfolio changes such as PROPERTY_ADDED, PROPERTY_REMOVED, PROPERTY_ATTRIBUTE_CHANGED, and PORTFOLIO_RECLASSIFIED.
+The exact set depends on your configuration.

 How fast are transitions delivered?